DennisGoldfarb/ms-flashlight/README.md

 # Getting Started - Developers

-Begin by following installation procedures to setup the project in Elipse.
-Use the figure below and the directory structure breakdown below to familiarize yourself with how the code is organized.
-Information on the necessary steps to achieve common development tasks are at the end.
+Begin by following installation procedures to setup the project in Eclipse.
+Use the figure below and the directory structure breakdown further down to familiarize yourself with how the code is organized.
+Information on the necessary steps to achieve common development tasks are found at the end.

 ![Image of folder structure] (https://github.com/DennisGoldfarb/ms-flashlight/blob/master/GettingStarted.png)